Lysychansk: Russian invasion of Ukraine

+Ukrainian firefighters dousing flames following Russian strikes, July 2022.

 During the Russian invasion of Ukraine, Lysychansk came under heavy shelling from the Russian military.
 Some of the most intense strikes occurred late in March 2022, which destroyed dozens of buildings and caused civilian casualties.
 On 9 May 2022, Russian troops attempted to cross over the Seversky Donets river with a temporary pontoon bridge near Bilohorivka.
 Ukrainian forces anticipated this approach, monitored the bridge construction, bombing the bridge and Russian vehicles who already crossed resulting in severe Russian losses.
 Russia made several such attempts, many of which were neutralized by Ukrainian forces.

-After the Russian capture of Sievierodenetsk, Lysychansk became the last major city in the Luhansk region under Ukrainian control.
+After the Russian capture of Sievierodenetsk, Lysychansk became the last major city in the Luhansk Oblast under Ukrainian control.
 On 26 June, TASS reported that Russian forces entered the city from five directions.
 On 27 June, the CNN reported that civilians in Lysychansk have been urged to leave immediately, as Russian forces gain ground in the city.

 On 2 July 2022, reports of Ukrainian troops withdrawing from the city and Russian forces moving in were supported by multiple videos from Ramzan Kadyrov's 141st Special Motorized Regiment declaring victory in front of the City Council of Lysychansk.
 "After heavy fighting for Lysychansk, the defence forces of Ukraine were forced to withdraw from their occupied positions and lines," the army general staff said.
-Earlier Russia's Defence Minister Sergei Shoigu said his forces had captured Lysychansk and taken full control of Luhansk region.
+Earlier, Russia's Defence Minister Sergei Shoigu said his forces had captured Lysychansk and taken full control of Luhansk region.
 Ukraine's troops were outgunned there.
 The general staff said that "in order to preserve the lives of Ukrainian defenders, a decision was made to withdraw".

+According to reports after the capture, only at most 12,000 remained in the city.
+There was no telephone service, water, or electricity within the city.
+The damage to the city was large, but not as bad as in nearby Sievierodonetsk because most of the fighting was not within the central parts of the city.
+Among the most notable buildings destroyed were the Lysychansk State Mining and Industrial College.
+On 3 February 2024, a Ukrainian missile strike hit the city.
+Russian-installed authorities said 28 people were killed, including multiple high-ranking officials, such as Aleksei Poteleshchenko, who was the Emergency Situations Minister, and two deputies of the Russian-installed municipal district of Lysychansk.
+After the city's capture, Lysychansk frequently remained without basic services, as neither mobile nor internet service worked within the city as of May 2025.
+That same year, it was reported that the Russian authorities had begun to confiscate the property of those who had fled to Ukrainian-held cities.